andreashandel/flowdiagramr/auxiliary/Thoughts and ToDo.md

 ******
+# 2021-06-02

+* Should we try to write a manuscript describing the package?

+* The quickstart vignette shows an error message "Error in prepare_diagram(model_list): flowdiagramr cannot currently process flows that include an interaction between more than two variables".
+Not doing more than 2 variables is a problem/limitation we might need to resolve.
+See e.g. the new 'more model examples' vignette where I tried to implement a model that is biologically reasonable, and ideally should work.
+Should discuss how difficult fixing this would be.

+* inputs to make_diagram should be changed.
+Each type of flow (main and interaction) should have their own settings for an on/off flag to show arrows and labels, as well as text size/color settings.
+Also, let's reorder diagram_settings inputs such that the node related one comes first, then all main flow related, then all interaction related.

+* why are use_varnames and show_grid not part of diagram_settings?
+If we only wanted graphical bits in diagram_settings, then we might need to remove show_flows/label_flows flags and make them separate too?
+Maybe we can do that, have all on/off settings follow right after diagram_list, and then diagram_settings (maybe rename to diagram_styling?) only does colors/sizes/linetypes/etc?

+* I think we should try to avoid flipping between 'variable' and 'node', it might confuse people.
+While node is in some sense more general, since our starting point is models with variables and flows, I think it's best if we use those two words throughout.
+That means renaming all input options to make_diagram should be var_XX instead of node_XX.
+It would also mean renaming the nodes entry in the object that prepare_diagram returns to vars.
+Could do that in a last step, and then at beginning of make_diagram code, rename again internally to nodes so that you won't have to change a ton of internal code, but the user still sees var/vars/variable/variables instead of node terminology.
+This also means nodes (or edges) should not show up inside the ggplot2 code given to the user, just the vars/flows terminology.

+* Last model in vignette B doesn't look quite right, it seems that the d*P arrow goes from P to Ia instead of from P to nowhere (and to nowhere flows usually go at a slanted angle).
+Not sure what's happening there.
+Also several interaction arrows start at the center of the variables instead of the edges.

+* In the return object from make_diagram, the naming of horizontal_edges and vertical_edges is not ideal.
+Users will think those are how they look graphically.
+Can we rename those data frames to say "vars, main_flows, interaction_flows, external_flows, feedback_flows".
+And would it maybe be useful for future development to have all flows have all attributes?
+E.g. all have the interaction attribute, it's either TRUE or FALSE.
+And all have a curvature setting, it's sometimes 0 for straight flows.
+Doing so one could even go from 5 data frames to 2, one for variables, one for flows, and there is an extra column for flows that specifies the type of flow.
+Not sure if that would be better than as list structure, but an option.

+* Vignette C still has comment from me that says "Need to be able to change label location for all flows.
+Not currently working."
+Is that now implemented?
+Seems like it is, just checking since the comment is still there.

+* Can you format the help file for prepare_diagram such that the model_list explanation is easier readable, e.g., each list element explained by itself.

+* write_diagram, when file exists, only gives a Y/N but doesn't tell the user what the question is (at least I don't see a question).

+******
 # 2021-05-11

 * Can we rename write_diagram_code to just write_diagram?
 Also, help file says only either modellist or diagramlist can be provided.
 Needs updating.